brendanmcc02/masters-thesis/model-prototypes/aggregated-cosine-similarity-model/friends-open-psychometrics-data.md

 Note: After answering the 48 questions, the test will ask you if you are willing to answer a few more research questions.
 This is not necessary!

 Thanks for this!

+hey  sorry copy/paste message lol but i'd really appreciate if you took no more than 10-15 minutes for this, thanks! 🙏

 If you're confused about what kinds of courses/areas are `industrial arts & consumer services`, here are some ideas:
 `